 1 Slide second banner on opposite arm if mounting two banners per pole.
-Feed the Nylon cable Tie (L) [or 18 gauge or larger galvanized wire] through the banner grommet and through the "eye" hole in the Arm Casting.
-This attachment is required to prevent the banner from sliding off.
+Feed the #18 Gauge Wire Tie (L) through the banner banner grommet and through the "eye" holw in the Arm Casting.
+This attachment is required to prevent the banner from sliding off